Conway Twitty: Early life

-Twitty was born Harold Lloyd Jenkins on September 1, 1933, in Friars Point, Mississippi.
-The Jenkins family were of Welsh descent.
+Twitty was born Harold Lloyd Jenkins on September 1, 1933 in Friars Point, Mississippi.
+The Jenkins family was of Welsh descent.
 He was named by his great-uncle, after his favorite silent movie actor Harold Lloyd.
 The Jenkins family moved to Helena, Arkansas, when Jenkins was 10 years old.
-In Helena, Jenkins formed his first singing group, the Phillips County Ramblers.
+In Helena, Jenkins performed on radio when he was 10, and he formed his first singing group, the Phillips County Ramblers when he was 12, and they had their own show on the local radio station KFFA every Saturday morning.
+He preached at church revivals when he was a teenager.

-Jenkins had his own local radio show every Saturday morning and liked to play baseball.
-He was drafted into the U.S. Army and served in the Far East, during which time he organized a group called the Cimmerons to entertain his fellow soldiers.
+Twitty was a baseball player with a batting average of .450 when he graduated from high school, and he was offered a contract with the Philadelphia Phillies.
+He worked for a few months for International Harvester before accepting the Phillies offer.
+However, he was drafted into the U.S. Army and served in the Far East, during which time he organized a group called the Cimmarons to entertain his fellow soldiers.
+The Phillies renewed their offer when he returned home, but Twitty had by now become more interested in pursuing a music career.

-Wayne Hause, a neighbor, suggested that Jenkins could make it in the music industry.
-Soon after hearing Elvis Presley's song "Mystery Train", Jenkins began writing rock-and-roll material.
-He went to the Sun Studios in Memphis, Tennessee, and worked with Sam Phillips, the owner and founder, to get the "right" sound.

-None of Jenkins's Sun recordings were released at the time, but Roy Orbison did record his composition "Rockhouse", which was issued on SUN 251 (flipside "You're My Baby") in 1956.

 Career

 Stage name

-In 1957, Jenkins decided that his real name was not memorable enough and sought a better show business name.
-In The Billboard Book of Number One Hits, Fred Bronson states that the singer was looking at a road map when he spotted Conway, Arkansas, and Twitty, Texas, and chose the name Conway Twitty.
+Jenkins adopted a stage name in 1957.
+In The Billboard Book of Number One Hits, Fred Bronson states that the singer named himself after two towns on a map; Conway, Arkansas, and Twitty, Texas, and chose the name Conway Twitty.
 Twitty himself confirmed this while appearing on the David Letterman Show on March 30, 1989.
-Also, in 1957, under his new name, he recorded briefly for Mercury Records, releasing two unsuccessful singles.
+His manager, Don Seat, however, said that his girlfriend came up with the name long before Jenkins used it.
+After Twitty had some success with rock and roll songs, he had considered using his original name Harold Jenkins for his country music releases while keeping the name Conway Twitty for his rock and roll songs; however, he abandoned rock music for country music in 1965 and kept his stage name.